kerimamansaryyev/dart_pusher_channels/README.md

 * Public
 * Private

+## Milestones
+* Triggering events (for now plugin supprts only reading events from channels)
-Presence channels and encrypted channels are in the milestones.
+* Presence channels
+* Encrypted channels

 ## Authorization
 The package comes with the default delegate for authorizing to private channels over http.